TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 For TrueNAS Enterprise customers with compatible hardware, the TrueNAS SCALE main Dashboard displays an image of the TrueNAS system server on the System Information widget.
 Click on the image to open the View Enclosure screen, or select the System Settings > Enclosure option on the main menu navigation panel.

-The View Enclosure screen provides details about the system disks, the pools and VDEVs they are in, the hardware, and the disk status.
+The View Enclosure screen provides details on the system disks, the pools and VDEVs disks are in, the hardware details, and the disk status.
 Click on a drive to view the disk details.
-If the TrueNAS system has an expansion shelf, an image of the expansion shelf populated with disks also displays.
+If the TrueNAS system has an expansion shelf, the Enclosure screen also displays an image of the expansion shelf populated with disks.

 Using Applications in SCALE

-SCALE provides a list of applications you can deploy on the Apps > Available Applications screen.
+SCALE provides a list of applications you can deploy on the Apps > Discover screen.

-See the Apps tutorials for procedures for generically deploying and managing apps, App catalogs, custom apps, and specific app deployment and notes.
+See the Apps tutorials for procedures on generically deploying and managing apps, app catalogs and images, custom apps, and specific app deployments and notes.

 Updating SCALE